-Former vice president Aaron Burr usually isn’t credited as a Founding Father, but there is one instance where Burr directly helped to change the Constitution by forcing the passage of the 12th Amendment after the constitutional crisis created by the 1800 election.
+Former vice president Aaron Burr usually isn’t credited as a Founding Father, but there is one instance where Burr directly helped to change the Constitution—by impelling the passage of the 12th Amendment after the constitutional crisis created by the 1800 election.

-The original Constitution allowed for presidential electors to cast two votes.
-The candidate with the most votes became President and the second-place finisher was the Vice President.
+The Constitution as originally ratified in 1788 allowed for presidential electors to cast two votes.
+The candidate with the most votes became President and the second-place finisher was named the Vice President.
 That wasn’t a big issue when George Washington was elected by unanimous consent.

 However, when bitter rivals John Adams and Thomas Jefferson finished first and second in the 1796 election, Adams was left with his biggest opponent as his Vice President.

 The situation went from awkward to much worse in 1800, when Adams and Jefferson faced off in a rematch.
 Jefferson’s campaign included New York deal-making politician Aaron Burr as his intended Vice Presidential running mate.
-It is generally accepted today that the idea that the Jefferson-Burr electors would cast one less vote for Burr, ensuring the Jefferson was the President and Burr the Vice President.
+It is generally accepted today that the idea that the Jefferson-Burr electors would cast one less vote for Burr, ensuring Jefferson was the President and Burr the Vice President.

 The House members could only vote for Jefferson or Burr, and not Adams, and then Burr made the controversial move to try to take the election from his own running mate, Jefferson.

 The contingent runoff election between Jefferson and Burr was a true constitutional crisis.
 Jefferson ultimately won the House election on the 36th ballot after a week of voting.
-Alexander Hamilton, Jefferson’s long-time enemy, supported Jefferson instead of his old rival from New York, Burr.
+Alexander Hamilton, Jefferson’s long-time enemy, used his influence to support Jefferson instead of his old rival from New York, Burr.

 During the state ratification process, the amendment was rejected by Delaware and Connecticut.
 After New Hampshire became the 13th state to ratify, the newly minted 12th Amendment was certified by Secretary of State James Madison in September 1804 in time for the next election, which Jefferson easily won.

 Burr wouldn’t run for elected office again and the intervention of Hamilton in the 1800 election was one of many issues between the two men.
-On July 11, 1804, Burr killed Hamilton in a duel in Weehawken, New Jersey.
+On July 11, 1804, Burr fatally wounded Hamilton in a duel in Weehawken, New Jersey.